 12. Do I have to set up a company to join AppWorks Accelerator?

-Not necessarily, but we recommend an overseas founder to set up a Taiwan office, especially those of you that are B2B facing.
+Not necessarily, but we recommend founders to set up an office when entering a new market, especially those of you that are B2B facing.
 This may enable you to find business partners and negotiate commercial agreements later.
-AppWorks has professional accounting and legal specialists who can assist in handling procedures for landing in Taiwan.

 13. What is the difference between applying during the first round vs. the final round?